ItsAClamity/TEC-Save-Deleter/README.md

 ## Notes

-- If you would like to avoid save loss **back up your save before deleting**.
-There is no way to recover the deleted files after deletion.
+- If you would like to avoid losing your current saves **back up your save before deleting**.
+There is no way to recover the deleted saves after deletion.
 - It is reccomended to close out of the game before deleting saves.
     - Deleting saves while the game is open may cause save files not to be deleted properly or be rewritten with current game data.
 - Thank you to jmtb02 and the Wonderful Elephant team for making the gane!